15 Best Activities In Ubud For Kids: Guide To Ubud With Kids

 It is open every day from 9am to 6pm.
 Tickets are Rp.
 80,000 (roughly $5 USD) for adults and Rp.
-60,000 (roughly $4 USD) for kids.
+60,000 (roughly $4 USD) for kids on Mondays to Fridays.
+The price is Rp.
+100,000 (roughly $6) for adults and Rp.
+80,000 (roughly $5 USD) for kids on Saturdays and Sundays.
 If you’re looking for activities to include in a 3 day Ubud itinerary, this place is a must!

 Water is life in Bali.
 It’s what helps the rice grow, which in turn feeds the population of Bali.
 In fact, the Balinese continue to use a centuries old irrigation system called subak that brings water from the mountain springs to the far reaches of the island.